anisotropi4/goldfinch/ogrrailway/README.md

 * The Leaflet javascript library (http://leafletjs.com)
 * parallel (https://doi.org/10.5281/zenodo.1146014)
 * The OSEMN approach is set out by the Dataists (http://www.dataists.com/tag/osemn) and is based on the work of Jeroen Janssens in 'Data Science at the Command Line' https://github.com/jeroenjanssens/data-science-at-the-command-line
+* Open Steet Map C Tools (osmctools) to reduce the complexity of running an OverPass API server to process data (https://gitlab.com/osm-c-tools/osmctools)